Deadboy666/h3adcr-b/README.md

 Notes:

-If Using A Arch Based Distro While Headcrab Supports Patching With The Package.
+If Using Arch Based Distro While Headcrab Supports Patching With The SLSsteam Package.

-Make Sure You Install The Package Update Or Uninstall It Then Run Headcrab Normally.
+Make Sure You Install The SLSsteam Package Update Or Uninstall It Then Run Headcrab Normally.

-Headcrab Works Best With Local Installs To Support Majority Of Distros.
+Headcrab Works Best With Local Installs To Support Majority Of Distros/Installations.